Epidemiology of domestic violence: Against women

+Domestic violence against women has been occurring for centuries.
+Domestic violence is deemed as any and all physical, sexual, and verbal assaults towards an individual's body, sense of self, or sense of trust.
+It was not considered a world-wide issue or considered an issue in most countries until the 1980s.
+A study was conducted by the World Health Organization (WHO) in 1997 and determined that 5-20% of lost healthy lives between women aged 15–44 was due to domestic violence.
+Domestic violence has since been an issue recognized by most UN countries and further studies have been conducted to include specific domestic violence statistics per country and ways to decrease rates.

 According to various national surveys, the percentage of women who were ever physically assaulted by an intimate partner varies substantially by country: Barbados (30%), Canada (29%), Egypt (34%), New Zealand (35%), Switzerland (21%), United States (33%).
 Some surveys in specific places report figures as high as 50–70% of women who were ever physically assaulted by an intimate partner.
 Others, including surveys in the Philippines and Paraguay, report figures as low as 10%.

 Statistics published in 2004 show that the rate of domestic violence victimisation for Indigenous women in Australia may be 40 times the rate for non-Indigenous women.

 80% of women surveyed in rural Egypt said that beatings were common and often justified, particularly if the woman refused to have sex with her husband.
 Up to two-thirds of women in certain communities in Nigeria's Lagos State say they are victims to domestic violence.

 In Turkey 42% of women over 15 have suffered physical or sexual violence.
 In India, around 70% of women are victims of domestic violence.

 Between 1993 and 2001, U.S. women reported intimate partner violence almost seven times more frequently than men (a ratio of 20:3).
 Statistics for the year 1994 showed that more than five times as many females reported being victimized by an intimate than did males.